Sapd/HeadsetControl/README.md

 `headsetcontrol -r 0|1` turn rotate to mute feature on or off.

 `headsetcontrol -u` Generates and outputs udev-rules for Linux.

+`headsetcontrol --dev` Advanced menu for developers, to send and/or receive custom data

 ### Third Party